nhmacwan/PeRL/README.md

 (You can skip step 3 Since I have already)
 ## Step 3: Download ROSLIBJS from the link I have mentioned earlier
-  • Put the ROSLIB FIles in the Subdirectory inside the Public folder and Import to your application files and component files
+  • Put the ROSLIB FIles in the Subdirectory inside the Public folder and Import to your application files and component files <br>

 ## Step 4: Go to Config.js in scripts folder and put your robot’s IP address and port address